 Components that we supply include ceiling plates, cones, hooks, chain, bulbs, buttons and drops.
 If you do not see what you are looking for on our website make sure to contact us, as we may be able to source items that meet your needs.View the components we supply

-Our office and workshop are open 7am - 5pm, Monday - Friday and you are more than welcome to come visit us.Contact us to make an enquiry
+Our office and workshop are open 7am - 5pm, Monday - Thursday and 7am - 3pm Friday.
+You are more than welcome to come visit us.Contact us to make an enquiry

 Read our latest newsletters